k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 </table>

 ## Prerequisites
-* An a record on public domain, pointing the the server that will host the kubernetes node (can point either private or public IP).
+* A record on public domain, pointing the the server that will host the kubernetes node (can point either private or public IP).
 * An asterisks certificate (with private key) for the selected domain.

   > For a POT Environment domain and certificates can be provided by K2view.

 * A user with sudo privilege to run the script.
-* Docker engine (latest version) - will be used to push the images to the k8s local repository
+* Docker engine (latest version), or an OCI compatible tool.
+This will be used to push the images to the k8s local repository.
-* Kubernetes/Docker images (will be provided by K2view, Depend on the required projects)
+* K2view Kubernetes Docker images.
+Will be provided by K2view, Depend on the required projects.
-* Mailbox ID and Cloud manager URL (will be provided be K2view) to be used by Kubernetes module K2view-agent (more explanation below).
+* Mailbox ID and Cloud manager URL.
+Will be provided be K2view.This will be used by the K2view-agent (more explanation below).
-* FW access to GitHub.com and K2view Cloud manager at port 443 (https).
+* Firewall outbound access to GitHub.com and K2view Cloud manager at port 443 (https).

 ## Kubernetes components and the K2view-agent

-The script provided will automatically install and configure everything that's required to have Kubernetes running and ready to be access K2view Cloud Manager.
-In Linux, Kubernetes will be installed using MicroK8s (https://microk8s.io/) along with some additional controllers.
-Although some might be optional, NGINX must be used as ingress controller
+The installation script will automatically configure and install everything that is required to have K8s running and ready to be access K2view Cloud Manager.
+It is installed using MicroK8s (https://microk8s.io/) along with some additional controllers.

-The k2view-agent is a module used to bridge the communication from K2view Cloud Manager to the Kubernetes cluster.
-It will retrieve all the deployment instructions from K2view Cloud Manager from your cluster's dedicated mailbox (the Mailbox Id will be provided by K2view).
-With that, no inbound connection is required in the server running Kubernetes, only outbound traffic to K2view Cloud Manager URL.
-The K2view-agent will be deployed using helm.
+In addition to the K8s, k2view-agent Pod is also being deployed during the installation process.
+The k2view-agent is a module used to bridge the communication from K2view Cloud Manager to the K8s cluster.
+It pulls its dedicated instructions from K2view Cloud Manager according to cluster's mailbox (the Mailbox ID is provided by K2view).
+With that, there is only outbound traffic to K2view Cloud Manager URL and no inbound connection is required.

 ## Installation